TessorNetwork/stFury/testutil/localdredger/README.md

-# LocalStride
+# LocalDredger

-Inspired by LocalOsmosis, LocalStride is a complete Dredger testnet containerized with Docker and orchestrated with a simple docker-compose file.
-LocalStride comes pre-configured with opinionated, sensible defaults for a standard testing environment.
+Inspired by LocalOsmosis, LocalDredger is a complete Dredger testnet containerized with Docker and orchestrated with a simple docker-compose file.
+LocalDredger comes pre-configured with opinionated, sensible defaults for a standard testing environment.

 ## Prerequisites